 Essential services such as water, sewer, power and stormwater are already found within the park.
 However, over time some of these need to be amplified, extended or even replaced depending upon other initiatives and needs within the park and/or maintenance considerations.
-There are areas of the park currently that do not have access to sewer an assessment has been made not to extend sewerage to these areas as the sites will be retained for holiday vans.
-At the same time opportunities can arise for services to be provided in the longer term in a manner which is more cost effective and efficient and consistent with prevailing technologies, environmental best practice and greenhouse gas emission targets.
+Over time opportunities for improved services will be explored to ensure they remain cost effective, efficient and where possible consistent with prevailing technologies, environmental best practice and greenhouse gas emission targets.